Set Up Your Cash Wrap to Drive Sales in 4 Steps

 Step 1: Place Your Cash Wrap Strategically

-The first thing you will want to do is position your cash wrap strategically in your store.
+It’s important to position your cash wrap strategically in your store.
 For US businesses, place your cash wrap to the left of the entrance.
 Customers naturally turn right when they enter a store, then exit to their left.
-Placing your checkout area on the natural exit path will ensure that you are not disrupting customer flow.
+Placing your checkout area on the natural exit path will ensure you don’t disrupt customer flow in your store layout.

-Once placed, leave enough space for customers to checkout, employees to work, ADA requirements to be met (at minimum), and merchandise to be displayed.
+Make sure you have enough space for customers to check out, employees to do their work, and merchandise to be displayed.
+It’s also critical to meet—or exceed—ADA requirements.

-You also want to leave at least 2–3 feet of open counter space where customers can lay their selections.
-Leaving less space will make customers feel inclined to make smaller purchases, whereas leaving this amount of space or more will encourage customers to pick out more products.
+Leave at least 2–3 feet of open counter space for customers to lay their selections.
+Leaving less space will make customers feel inclined to make smaller purchases—you want to encourage customers to pick out more products.

-Measure the amount of square footage your cash wrap needs, see what that looks like in your space, and then choose a cash wrap design that is best suited for your business.
-A small storefront will likely want to choose something space effective, whereas a larger store might want to choose something that makes a bold statement and accommodates more registers.
+Measure the amount of square footage your cash wrap needs, see what that looks like in your space, and then choose a cash wrap design that meets those parameters.
+A small storefront will likely want to choose something space effective, whereas a larger store might want to make a bold statement or accommodate more registers.

 Step 2: Choose Your Design

-Choosing the right cash wrap for your space will come down to available square footage, what tasks need to be performed at your counter, and how many POS systems you need to accommodate.
-There are several different types of cash wraps, and you can even choose from custom options.
-However, every great cash wrap contains the elements listed above, illustrated in the image below:
+Choosing the right cash wrap for your space will come down to available square footage, which tasks you need to do at the counter, and how many registers you need to accommodate.
+Every great cash wrap contains the elements listed above, illustrated in the image below:

 Cost: Depending on the materials and dimensions, the average cost of a single-counter cash wrap can range from $400–$3,000.
 Most average around $600.